 needle in a haystack would be a doddle in comparison :-(

 As far as ongoing research is concerned, stick a pin in the phone directory and I will probably be investigating a fourth cousin by the so chosen name.
 Brick walls, however, now pop up at a horrifying rate.
 These are always frustrating, but especially so with Langan.
 Were they for real?
 Who knows?
 Who were the Howes?
-The ancestry of Alexander Browne is a complete mystery, so I don't fully understand how my middle name is derived.
+The ancestry of Alexander Browne is mostly a mystery, so I don't fully understand how my middle name is derived.
 Grrr.

 The tree extends to before 1837 in places.
 The Clarke legend begins in 1503 with one Joan, who died in that year.
-Around 1765 we married into the Welham line; a pre-conquest dynasty.
+Around 1765 we married into the Welham line; a Norman era dynasty.
 As a middle name, or as a double barrel, this is still going today.
 Indeed, the latter is the only other Clarke line remaining in this country.
 The Ewingtons married into the Warner family in Hertfordshire, who are stretched back into the mid 17th century by someone on Ancestry.
 So it goes.

 |Alexander South Clarke||Richard John Clarke||Charles Clarke|